juuh42dias/transervicos/README-EN.md

 Version in [PORTUGUESE](https://github.com/juuh42dias/transervicos/blob/master/README.md)

 # Transerviços
-This is an Rails 5.2.x application.
+This is a Rails 5.2.x application.

 # Documentation

-This README describes the goal of this repository and how configure the developer environment.
-There also other documentation sources as follow:
+This README describes the goal of this repository and how to configure the development environment.
+There are also other documentation sources as follow:

 ##  Pre conditions:
 ### Requirements:

 **Ruby 2.6.4**, preferably managed using [Rbenv](https://github.com/rbenv/rbenv)
-[PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres) must be installed and accept connections.
+[PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres) must be installed and accepting connections.

-**Docker e Docker Compose (optional)**
+**Docker and Docker Compose (optional)**

 You can use [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to run this project on development or test mode.

-If you need help to configure tan Ruby developer environment, consult this Rails OS X installation guide.
+If you need help to configure the Ruby development environment, consult this Rails OS X installation guide.

 #
 # Getting Started without Docker